Beryly Lubala: Crawley Town

 On 21 June 2019, Lubala signed a two-year contract with Crawley Town, managed by former Birmingham City coach Gabriele Cioffi.
 The deal included an option for a third year and an undisclosed sell-on clause.
 He scored in each of Crawley's first four League Two matches.
 Away to Carlisle United, he "shook off a challenge and cut in from the left before firing a low shot through the [goalkeeper's] legs" to tie the scores before the hosts won 2–1, and at home to Salford City, he converted a penalty to open the scoring and had several other chances as his side won 2–0.
 After goals against Scunthorpe United and Crewe Alexandra, Lubala's fifth goal of the season, a deflected finish in the 17th minute of a 1–0 EFL Cup win against Norwich City on 27 August 2019, gave Crawley a first ever victory over top-flight opposition.
 He said afterwards that "this was the best night of my short career so far".
 He had a strong season with Crawley, scoring 13 goals in 41 appearances in all competitions across the curtailed 2019–20 season.

 Blackpool

 On 1 September 2020, Lubala was signed by League One side Blackpool for an undisclosed fee, signing a three-year contract with the club.

-Loans

 Lubala joined Northampton Town on 31 January 2022 on loan for the rest of the season.

 After making one appearance for his parent club in the 2022–23 EFL Cup, Lubala joined League Two club Colchester United on loan for the remainder of the season.
 He made his debut on 3 September as a half-time substitute with his side 1–0 down at home to Hartlepool United, and headed the equalising goal from Cameron Coxe's cross in the fifth minute of stoppage time.

+He was released by Blackpool at the end of the 2022–23 season.

+Burton Albion

+On 2 September 2023, League One club Burton Albion confirmed the signing of Lubala on a short-term deal.
+He made his debut the same day, as a second-half substitute in a 1–0 defeat at home to Exeter City.
+He ended his spell with six goals from 26 matches in all competitions, and opted to reject Burton's offer of a further contract.

+Wycombe Wanderers

+Lubala signed a two-and-a-half-year contract with League One rivals Wycombe Wanderers on 30 January 2024.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Stevenage

+On 11 July, he joined League One side Stevenage.